quintans/eventsourcing/README.md

 > Consuming events is discuss in more detail below, in CQRS section.

+But there is a catch.
+How do we decide what key to use as a cursor to track what event was already pushed to the MQ?

-But there is a catch, regarding the ID order of the events.
-Even if we use a single node writer, records might not become available in the same order as the ID order.
+We could us a monotonic ID to track the events, but even if we use a single node writer, records might not become available in the same order as the ID order.

 Consider two concurrent transactions relying on database sequence.
 One acquires the ID 100 and the other the ID 101.
 If the one with ID 101 is faster to finish the transaction, it will show up first in a query than the one with ID 100.
 The same applies to time based IDs.
 Unless we take some precautions, records will not always be polled in the expected order.

 If we have a polling process that relies on this number to determine from where to start polling, it could miss the last added record, and this could lead to events not being tracked.

-But there is a solution.
-If we only retrieve events older than X milliseconds, we allow the concurrent transactions to complete and mitigate any clock skews.
+A possible solution is to only retrieve events older than X milliseconds, allowing any concurrent transactions to complete and mitigate any clock skews.

 An example of how this could be done in PostgreSQL: